CAPITAL IMPROVEMENT PROGRAM

 Location: Bridgeport

-Description: This project will repair damaged alleys across the city, addressing issues such as potholes, cracks, and uneven surfaces.
-These repairs will improve accessibility for residents, as well as enhance the overall condition of urban infrastructure.
-The project aims to create a more efficient and pleasant environment for both pedestrians and vehicles.
+Description: This project will repair damaged asphalt alleys throughout the city, including those in the Bridgeport area, addressing issues such as potholes, cracks, and uneven surfaces.
+These improvements will enhance accessibility for residents and improve the overall condition of the city’s urban infrastructure.
+The goal is to create a safer, more efficient, and more pleasant environment for both pedestrians and vehicles.

 Budget and Funding Source: $250,000 - General Fund